awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-get-started.md

 ## Step 4: Data Storage<a name="get-started-data-storage"></a>

-Data, such as call recordings and reports, is stored securely in an Amazon S3 bucket\.
+Data, such as reports and recordings of conversations, is stored securely in an Amazon S3 bucket\.
 When you create an instance, by default, we create a bucket and encrypt it using AWS Key Management Service\.
-This bucket and key are used for both calling recordings and exported reports\.
-Alternatively, you can specify separate buckets and keys for call recordings and exported reports\.
+This bucket and key are used for both recordings of conversations and exported reports\.
+Alternatively, you can specify separate buckets and keys for recordings of conversations and exported reports\.

 By default, we enable contact flow logs\.
 For more information, see [Contact Flow Logs](contact-flow-logs.md)\.